How to Dissolve a Wisconsin Corporation

-No. You don’t need the tax clearance certificate to complete the dissolution of a Wisconsin Corporation, but you may need to file a Final Return if one is due.
+No. You don’t need the tax clearance certificate to dissolve a corporation or LLC in Wisconsin, but you may need to file a Final Return if one is due.
 Call the Wisconsin Department of Revenue at (608) 266-0800 to find out if you need to file a Final Return.

 How long does it take the state to process the filing?

 Wisconsin Articles of Dissolution are processed in about 5 business days.

 Expedited processing is completed by the end of the next business day after filing.
 Make sure you mark documents “for expedited processing”